 In an effort to recoup 2-day shipping costs, Amazon has been known to charge Prime members more for products compared to non-members.
-I have personally seen this, most recently when Christmas shopping for my kids.
+I have personally seen this Amazon hack work when Christmas shopping for my kids.
 A great way to determine if you’re paying more for items because you’re a Prime member is to use two Internet browsers and trick Amazon.
 Here’s how it works…

 In one browser, let’s say Firefox, login to your Amazon account and find the item you want to purchase, but DON’T add it to your cart.
 Just take note of the price.
 Then in another browser, perhaps Chrome, check the Amazon price.
 BUT…before you do, be sure to clear your browser’s cookies and cache so that Amazon thinks you’re a non-Prime member.
 Once you’ve done that, visit the Amazon website and check the price of the item.
 If it’s lower than what you saw on your Firefox browser, you know you’re being messed with.
 To get the lower price, simply add the item to your cart using Chrome, then login to your Amazon account and buy as you normally would.
 If Amazon tries to raise the price on you after you login, you should call them at 1-(888)-280-4331 and make sure you get the lower price.